Colchester United FC Customer Charter 2022/23

 Colchester United FC participates in the Academy scheme and Registered Players are admitted to all home league matches free of charge, subject to ticket availability.

-The Weston Homes Community Stadium is utilised by a broad cross-section of the local community.
+The JobServe Community Stadium is utilised by a broad cross-section of the local community.

 Colchester United FC will provide a safe environment for all visitors to its stadium.
 The stadium will be inspected on an annual basis by the fire & rescue services to ensure that it complies with current fire legislation.
 Risk assessments will be completed, firefighting and detection equipment will be inspected / tested and maintained to required standards and staff will be trained to deal with any incidences of fire.
 Pre, during and post-match checks will take place to ensure that areas remain in a safe condition and dedicated Fire Stewards will be on duty during a match.

-Colchester United FC complies with relevant data protection legislation.
+Colchester United FC complies with relevant data protection legislation, including GDPR.
 All personal data is stored securely for the shortest time as possible and then disposed of in an appropriate and responsible manner.